*

 Above all be yourself, not solely a CEO, entrepreneur, engineer or consultant.

 Make people feel that you’re a real human being.
 Shoot pictures of your cat or dog.
-Do not cover your family though, that might be even dangerous.

 Protect your privacy but don’t be just a generic business person.
+Also don’t just generate AI fluff!

 4. Do not sell, inform

 Do not attempt to sell your products via your blog posts.
 Inform people.
-Make your readers aware of your products but mainly inform.
+Create actually helpful content!

 Educate your audience about the issues of your trade or industry, not solely your own business.